Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 Edit filter list popup
 ----------------------

-Popup to edit a filter list subscription
+- Popup to edit a filter list subscription.
+- The popup menu should follow [arai best practices](https://www.w3.org/TR/2016/WD-wai-aria-practices-1.1-20161214/#menu) for keyboard interactions.
+- Clicking outside closes the menu if the menu is open.
+- Clicking on a menu item closes the menu.

 ![](/res/abp/options-page/advanced-edit-filter-list-popup.jpg)